ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 # Introduction

-This document defines a common vocabulary of terms for automated systems that process digital assets.
-The primary purpose of this vocabulary is to enable machine-readable expressions of preferences about how digital assets are used by automated processing systems in the context of training AI models and other forms of automated processing.

-The terms defined by the vocabulary can be used to describe, in a standardized way, the types of uses that a declaring party may wish to explicitly restrict or allow.
+This document defines a vocabulary of preferences regarding how automated systems process digital assets -- in particular, the training and use of AI models.
+This vocabulary can be used to describe the types of uses that a declaring party may wish to explicitly restrict or allow.
-Preferences are then expressed as a grant or denial of permission concerning each of the types of use defined in the vocabulary.
-This ensures that preferences can be communicated, processed, and stored in a consistent and interoperable manner.

-The vocabulary or the preferences that might be expressed do not proscribe how automated processing systems obtain or act on preferences.
-Separate documents will describe how preferences might be associated with assets.
-It is designed to ensure that preference information can be exchanged between different systems and consistently understood.

-The vocabulary is intended to be usable both where expressing preferences results in legal obligations and where there are no associated legal protections.
+The vocabulary is intended to be used in jurisdictions where expressing preferences results in legal obligations, as well as where there are no associated legal obligations.
-That is, preferences can be expressed to invoke specific protections, or they can be made without any presumption of specific legal consequences.
-Potential legal obligations include rights reservations made by rightholders in jurisdictions with conditional exceptions on copyright protections.
-Expressing preferences is without prejudice to applicable laws, including the applicability of exceptions and limitations to copyright.
+In either case, expressing preferences is without prejudice to applicable laws, including the applicability of exceptions and limitations to copyright.

+{{ATTACH}} defines mechanisms to associate preferences with assets.
+Other means of association might be defined separately in the future.

 # Conventions and Definitions